Quantum Cellular Automata on Symmetric Subalgebras: General finite Abelian group

 Furthermore, given the structure of an arbitrary QCA on the symmetric subalgebra as described in Theorem \ref{thm:Gauto}, we claim that the equivalence classes of QCA's are fully characterized by their corresponding anyon permutation and the index.

-{\theorem QCA on the $G$-symmetric subalgebra $\B$ are completely classified by their action on string operators and their index.
-Specifically, two QCA's associated with the same element in $\au(\C)$ and having the same index differ only by an FDC with $G$-symmetric gates. }
+{\theorem QCA on the $G$-symmetric subalgebra $\B$ are completely classified by their action on string operators and their index. {Specifically, two QCA's are associated with the same element in $\au(\C)$ and have the same index if and only if they differ by an FDC with $G$-symmetric gates.} }